ColinIndieDev/CPLibrary/README.md

 `bool CheckCollisionVec2Circle(const glm::vec2& one, const Circle& two);`
 > Return true if a 2d vector collides with a circle

+### 2D Tilemap
+> [!IMPORTANT]
+> If using the provided functions for the tilemap you need to access them from a tilemap instance.
+For example:
+> Tilemap map;
+> map.BeginEditing();
+> ...
+> Also note that only textures (Texture2D) can be added to the tilemap

+`class Tilemap;`
+> Create a 2D tilemap

+`void BeginEditing();`
+> Enable editing for adding tiles (clears all tiles from before)

+`void AddTile(glm::vec2 position, glm::vec2 size, const Texture2D* texture);`
+> Add a texture to the tilemap

+`bool TileExist(glm::vec2 position, glm::vec2 size);`
+> Returns if a tile inside the map exists at the given position and size

+`void ChechCollidableTiles(float size);`
+> Used to tag the tiles "collidable" by checking if they can collide with other objects (without neighbours).
+When really implementing collision iterate through the tiles in the tilemap if it is tagged "collidable" and do whatever should happen in that process

+`void Draw(Shader shader);`
+> Draw the tilemap to the screen (select "textureShader" as the shader)

 ### Drawing 2D textures
 `TextureFiltering:` \
 `NEAREST` \